 Part of this discussion centered on a report prepared by these parents, which offers data that may show that in many cases it is difficult even for high-achieving students of color who grow up in low-income neighborhoods to earn a place in an excellent middle or high school in the City.

 According to their report, which uses data collected by the Department of Education but offers no suggestions or solutions, in most cases only a handful of students from schools in low-income neighborhoods go on to attend a top middle or high school that adequately prepares them for higher education.

 (Back to Top)

-Every year, the New York State Association of Black and Puerto Rican Legislators gives each of its members $2,000 to pass along to worthy and hardworking students from our community in support of their educational goals.
+Every year, the New York State Association of Black and Puerto Rican Legislators raises money during its' Caucus Weekend and gives each of its' members $2,000 to pass along to worthy and hardworking students from our community in support of their educational goals.

 Please join me in congratulating these outstanding young people, and wishing them the best in their future endeavors!

 Construction on 151st Street Pedestrian Footbridge Has Begun